-1. SMES # (DEQ Use Only):

-2. SMES Holder Contact Information: Company Name: Phone Number:

-Contact Name and Address:

-3. SMES Location Information:

-Site or Claim Name: County:

-Latitude/Longitude: Landowner:

-4. Type of Mining Operation (circle all that apply):

-Placer/Dredge Other (describe):

-(Also complete Placer Addendum)

-5. Mining Plans: General description of mining operation including mineral/commodity to be mined:

-higher quality than a sketch or drawing.
-Maps created on 1.)
-Overview map showing project location in reference 2.)
-Detailed map of project site labeling all project disturbed loadout areas, new temporary and permanent building e to nearest town/city. urbances (new or improved roads, quarries, processing areas)

-responsible for obtaining a lease or other authorization f miner plans to conduct mining activity.
-The Department by land not owned by the small miner.
-A small miner is from the landowner to occupy the land on which the small of Environmental Quality (DEQ) does not confirm whether not resolve any disputes regarding access between a small

-on presentation of appropriate credentials, to enter upon and d to inspect, obtain or monitor any activities associated with
+1. SMES # (DEQ Use Only): 2.
+SMES Holder Contact Information: Company Name: Phone Number: Contact Name and Address: 3.
+SMES Location Information: Site or Claim Name: Latitude/Longitude: 4.
+Type of Mining Operation (circle all the County: Landowner: Placer/Dredge Ot (Also complete Placer Addendum) ther (describe): higher quality than a sketch or drawing.
+M 1.)
+Overview map showing project locat 2.)
+Detailed map of project site labeling a all project disturbances (new or improved roads, quarries, processing areas, 7.
+Please be advised that: The filing of a SMES does not convey a responsible for obtaining a lease or other miner plans to conduct mining activity.
+The right to occupy land not owned by the small miner.
+A small miner is authorization from the landowner to occupy the land on which the small me Department of Environmental Quality (DEQ) does not confirm whether ration and does not resolve any disputes regarding access between a small the times and upon presentation of appropriate credentials, to enter upon and the third third third third third third third the third thir C / Date the authority to mine will commence upon DEQ's receipt of this form.
+All t calendar year.
+SMES may be renewed annually during each calendar

-Signature of SMES Holder I Date

-o mine will commence upon DEQ's receipt of this form.
-All

-AFFIDAVIT
+The Montana Metal Mine Reclamation Act, Section 82-4-305(1) Montana Code Annotated (MCA), requires holders of Small Miner Exclusion Statements (SMES) to annually agree in writing:

+AGREEMENT

+The undersigned person, firm, or corporation, states and agrees that they (it), in consideration for their (its) exemption from the permit and license requirements of Part 3, Chapter 4, Title 82, Montana Code Annotated (MCA):

+- 1. that the small miner will not pollute or contaminate any stream; - 2. that the small miner will provide protection for human and animal life through the installation of bulkheads installed over safety collars and the installation of doors on tunnel portals; - 3. that the small miner will provide a map locating their mining operations.
+Such map shall be to a size and scale as determined by the department; - 4. if the small miner's operations are placer or dredge mining, that the small miner shall salvage and protect all soil materials for use in reclamation of that site and shall reclaim all land disturbed by the operations to comparable utility and stability as that of adjacent areas; and

+Further, the undersigned hereby certifies as follows:

-State of M ontana County of SS. exemption (1) from the 1) th 2) th in 3) th as 4) if so rson, firm, or corporation, being duly sworn, states and agrees that they (it), in consideration for their (its) permit and license requirements of Part 3, Chapter 4, Title 82, Montana Code Annotated (MCA): at the small miner will not pollute or contaminate any stream; at the small miner will provide protection for human and animal life through the installation of bulkheads stalled over safety collars and the installation of doors on tunnel portals; at the small miner will provide a map locating their mining operations.
-Such map shall be to a size and scale determined by the department; the small miner's operations are placer or dredge mining, that the small miner shall salvage and protect all bil materials for use in reclamation of that site and shall reclaim all land disturbed by the operations to co omparable utility and stability as that of adjacent areas; and Further, th gned hereby certifies as follows: (8 a) If (i) (ii exemption; and (11 voting stock has a small-miner exemption; or (t the small miner is a partnership or business association, that: (i) (ii None of the associates or partners is an officer, director, or owner of 25% or more of any class of voting stock of a corporation that has a small-miner exemption; or (0 e) If the small miner is a corporation, that no officer, director or owner of record of 25% or more of any class of ' oting stock of the corporation: (i) (ii (ii Is an officer, director or owner of record of 25% or more of any class of voting stock of another corporation that holds a small-miner exemption.
+- 1. If the small miner is a natural person, that: - (i) No business association or partnership of which he is a member or partner has a small-miner exemption; and - (ii) No corporation of which he is an officer, director, or owner of record of 25% or more of any class of voting stock has a small-miner exemption; or - 2.
+If the small miner is a partnership or business association, that: - (i) None of the associates or partners holds a small-miner exemption; and - (ii) None of the associates or partners is an officer, director, or owner of 25% or more of any class of voting stock of a corporation that has a small-miner exemption; or - 3.
+If the small miner is a corporation, that no officer, director or owner of record of 25% or more of any class of voting stock of the corporation: - (i) Holds a small-miner exemption; - (ii) Is a member or partner in a business association or partnership that holds a small-miner exemption; - (iii) Is an officer, director or owner of record of 25% or more of any class of voting stock of another corporation that holds a small-miner exemption.